 Chronic pain is subjective, which makes the diagnosis quite complex.
 To evaluate the pain, a comprehensive assessment is performed by an experienced mental health professional using tests and questionnaires.
-In the case of neuropathic pain, a specialist completes other nervous system complementary examinations and tests to reach a comprehensive and clear diagnosis, so a treatment plan can be organised.
+In the case of neuropathic pain, a specialist conducts additional complementary examinations and tests of the nervous system to arrive at a comprehensive and precise diagnosis, allowing for the development of a tailored treatment plan.

 Treatment

-When treating chronic pain, the goal is to reduce pain and improve function so people can resume their everyday life activities.
-Some treatments are more effective than others, however, it is essential to remember that chronic pain can only be managed.
-A multidisciplinary procedure is established that combine medication for psychological support and psychological exercises to treat pain and depression together.
+When treating chronic pain, the goal is to reduce it and improve function, allowing people to resume their everyday life activities.
+Chronic pain can only be managed, but some treatments are more effective than others.
+A multidisciplinary procedure is established that combines medication for psychological support and psychological exercises to treat pain and depression together.

 Common chronic pain treatment